-In April, we took a fun Caribbean cruise, but swapped out a kid!
+In April, we were very proud of Julia's all-girl team when they took first place at the Sharon Math and Science Tournament for middle schoolers in the area!
+We also took a fun Caribbean cruise, but swapped out a kid.
 Gregory went to Paris on a class trip, so we took our niece Grace with us instead.
 The four of us had fun as we gorged on chocolate (no Gregory to complain about too much chocolate!), flew kites in San Juan, swam with turtles, boogie boarded, went underneath a waterfall, visited a fort, zip lined, and hiked in the rainforest.
 Karen had wanted to attend the March for Science but it took place while they were away, so Karen bought shirts for herself and Julia and they had their own tiny little two person "march" in St. Maarten.

 Meanwhile, Gregory was having his own exciting adventures in Paris.
 He had qualified for the USAJMO, but the exams had to be taken on the days when he was in Paris.
 We managed to arrange for a local college student to proctor the exams for him at his hotel.
 One kind of sad benefit to this was that when there was a terrorist attack on the Champs Elysee (on the day when the high school kids were going to the Champs Elysee), we knew Gregory was safely taking his math test at the hotel.
 Luckily the other kids were also fine, having passed that spot a few hours earlier.
 Other highlights of the trip according to Gregory: playing bocce in the park, eating escargots, spending time with his friends, and seeing the sights.